L1Blom/RAG/docs/x_uploadx_implementation_checklist.md

 ### Notes
 - Media download failures should not block text indexing.
 - Keep `x.json` support for upload ledger; not used as reload source.
+- Snapshot writes are atomic (`os.replace`) to avoid partial files.
+- Media downloads are streamed with size limits and safe path joins.

 ### Done When
 - Uploading one X URL creates `data/<tweet_id>/post.json` and `post.txt`.